Maternity Obstetrical Care Medical Billing & Coding Guide for 2025

 Currently, global obstetrical care is defined by the AMA CPT as “uncomplicated maternity cases which include antepartum, delivery, and postpartum care.”
 (Source: AMA CPT codebook 2024, page 450.)

-When billing for the global obstetrical package code, all services must be provided by one obstetrician, one midwife, or the same physician group practice provides all the patient’s routine obstetric care, which includes the antepartum care, delivery, and postpartum care.
+When billing for the global obstetrical package, the care must be provided by a single obstetrician, midwife, of the same physician group.
+Your medical practice is responsible for delivering the patient’s comprehensive routine obstetric care, including antepartum, delivery, and postpartum services.

-Here a “physician group practice” is defined as a clinic or obstetric clinic that is under the same tax ID number.
-It uses either an electronic health record (EHR) or one hard-copy patient record.
-Each physician, nurse practitioner, or nurse midwife seeing that patient has access to the same patient record and makes entries into the record as services occur.
+A “physician group practice” refers to a clinic or obstetric clinic operating under the same tax ID number.
+It uses either an electronic health record (EHR) system or a single hard-copy patient record.
+In this practice, each physician, nurse practitioner, or nurse midwife ensures that the patient has access to the same record and makes entries as services are provided.

-Individual Evaluation and Management (E&M) codes should not be billed to report maternity visits unless the patient presents for issues outside the global package for commercial payers.
+Individual Evaluation and Management (E&M) codes should not be used to report maternity visits unless the patient presents with issues outside the global package for commercial payers.

 Services Bundled with the Global Obstetrical Package